recryptproject/qtumbook/part3/vevue-ico/README.md

 + `saleAmount`: amount of tokens to sell.
   + 40M tokens for sell
 + `_initialExchangeRate`: the exchange rate.
-  + Set to 1 qtum for 100 tokens.
+  + Set to 1 recrypt for 100 tokens.

 For simplicity, we disabled the start and end time of the crowdsale (specified in block number).